xvik/generics-resolver/README.md

 context.resolveGenericOf(doSomething.getGenericReturnType()) == Integer.class
 ```

-Here you can see how you can resolve both class and generic class from single type.
+Here you can see how both main class and generic class resolved from single type instance.

 See api for all supported methods.

 #### To string

-Any type could be resolved as string (from example above):
+Any type could be resolved as string:

 ```groovy
 context.toStringType(doSomething.getGenericReturnType()) == "List<Integer>"